2024

 To signify that it is possible to overcome the many sad stories of women whose creativity was dulled or crushed by negative relationships with the men who were close to them.

-From a performative point of view, the work was realised by playing the sampled instruments one by one.
-It is a poetic attitude, which Carnevale fully realised – and not only – in his first album Risonanze and in the recentTu che mi puoi capire, he has already expressed in detail in Oltre le note – un approccio non razionale alla musica, defining it as an Integral Composition: it is therefore a compositional process that begins with the idea-image and ends with the final Master ( moreover, Electronic Composition teaches)also part of the process creative.
-From a conceptual point of view, it could be defined as Virtual poly-instrumentalism,(or Electronic), with reference to acoustic poly-instrumentalism (e.g. the Mike Oldfield of the well-knownto Tubular Bells).
-Artistically speaking, in a more general sense, it is the proposal of a process of composition similar to that of modelling mouldable materials (clay, etc.), in which the form is defined progressively and simultaneously with the composition (in this sense close to improvisation destined for later elaboration), leading to the production of a completed immaterial work.
+As for the production aspect, after an initial shared creative phase, the work passed into the hands of Tony Carnevale for an artistic evolution of the composition and for the entire technical realization, from the optimization of virtual instruments to mixing and mastering.
+From a performance standpoint, the work was created by playing the sampled instruments one by one.
+This reflects a poetic approach that Carnevale had already fully realized—and not only—in his first album.
+Risonanze and in the recentTu che mi puoi capire, he has already expressed in detail in Oltre le note – un approccio non razionale alla musica, defining it as an Integral Composition: it is therefore a compositional process that begins with the idea-image and ends with the final Master (moreover, Electronic Composition teaches) also part of the process creative.
+Conceptually, it could be defined as.
+Virtual poly-instrumentalism,(or Electronic), with reference to acoustic poly-instrumentalism (e.g. the Mike Oldfield of the well-known Tubular Bells).
+Artistically speaking, in a more general sense, it is the proposal of a process of composition similar to that of modeling moldable materials (clay etc.), in which the form is defined progressively and simultaneously with the composition (in this sense close to improvisation destined for later elaboration), arriving at the production of an accomplished immaterial work.

 The tracks that make up the album are:

-1. Nelle Tue Mani: centred on a thematic cell of the piano around which the orchestra moves with a tight rhythmic pattern and at the same time with broad themes interacting with each other; opening track of the CD, it also declares in its title the sense of a collaborative relationship: putting oneself in the hands of the other, entrusting oneself and trusting oneself, the sense of a relationship that does not risk disappointment.
+1. Nelle Tue Mani: Centered on a piano thematic cell around which the orchestra moves with a tight rhythmic drive while at the same time unfolding broad, interacting themes.
+As the opening track of the CD, its title also declares the meaning of the collaborative relationship: placing oneself in the hands of the other, trusting and entrusting, the sense of a relationship that does not risk disappointment.

 Link YouTube Nelle Tue Mani (Official Audio): https://youtu.be/I5hGCiUZf8Q?si=ecanzYO0SixuYphV